infraweavers/monitoring-agent/README.md

 See the [Monitoring Agent Scripts Repository](https://github.com/infraweavers/monitoring-agent-scripts)

-For the performance optimised `check_nrpe` equivilent see the [Monitoring Agent Client Repository](https://github.com/infraweavers/monitoring-agent-client)
+For the performance optimised `check_nrpe` equivalent see the [Monitoring Agent Client Repository](https://github.com/infraweavers/monitoring-agent-client)

 ### Wiki